jessicawyz/tp/docs/DeveloperGuide.md

 1. User requests to view summary statistics of students.

-2. AddressBook processes the request and displays the total number of students along with other relevant statistics.
+2. TuteeTally processes the request and displays the total number of students along with other relevant statistics.

    Use case ends.